What If Your Loops Were Just Faster?

 By Cedric Bail

-We wrote a base64 decoder in about 40 lines of Go.
-It runs at roughly 17 GB/s on AVX2 – about 9x faster than encoding/base64 and within 77% of the best C++ SIMD library (simdutf).
-No assembly.
-No intrinsics.
-No unsafe.
+About 40 lines of Go gets you a base64 decoder that runs at ~17 GB/s on AVX2 – 9x faster than encoding/base64 and within 77% of the best C++ SIMD library (simdutf).
+No assembly, no intrinsics, no unsafe.
 Just Go with a new loop keyword.

-This is a proof of concept, not a proposal text or an upstream implementation plan.
-The point is narrower: show that loop-level data parallelism can fit Go’s style, compile to real SIMD on multiple targets, and deliver meaningful wins on real workloads.
+This is a proof of concept – not a proposal or an upstream plan.
+I want to show that loop-level data parallelism can fit Go’s style, compile to real SIMD on multiple targets, and deliver meaningful wins on real workloads.
 Below are two live demos running real WebAssembly code in your browser.

 See it: Mandelbrot